 What Is Capacity Building?

-Organizational capacity building is the transfer of knowledge and/or skills, to increase and improve the ability of the organization to deliver a social good.
-By enhancing the abilities of organizations that will allow them to achieve measurable, sustainable and high quality results or social good.
+Organizational capacity building is the transfer of knowledge and/or skills, to increase and improve the ability of the organization to deliver social good.
+Enhancing the abilities of organizations allows them to achieve measurable, sustainable and high-quality results or social good.

-Understanding the obstacles that prevent an organization to succeed or to produce a high caliber social good.
-In small organizations the core competencies are often missing, basic skills required to operate and deliver community benefit.
+Understanding the obstacles that prevent an organization to succeed or to produce a high-calibre social good.
+In small organizations, the core competencies are often missing, basic skills required to operate and deliver community benefit.
 Education is the only answer.
 Staff and volunteer training will not only benefit the community in improved services but will be a brain trust in the community where ever the people migrate and will replicate itself through the ripple effect or knowledge transfer.

 Since the early 2000’s studies have concluded that capacity building is vital to the health of the sector and yet the funding has not flowed and little has been done to assist particularly small charities and non-profits.